Professor Majid Sarvi

-Majid Sarvi is the chair in Transport Engineering and the professor in Transport for Smart Cities at the University of Melbourne.
+Majid Sarvi is the chair in Transport Engineering, the professor in Transport for Smart Cities and the program director of the "Transport Technologies" at the University of Melbourne.
 He is the founder and the director of the AIMES (Australian Integrated Multimodal EcoSystem).
-AIMES is the world’s first urban testing ecosystem for implementing and testing of emerging connected transport technologies at large scale and in complex urban environment which involves 37 partners from government and leading Australian and global industry partners.
+AIMES is the world’s first and largest connected urban testing ecosystem for implementing and testing of emerging connected transport technologies at large scale and in complex urban environments which involves over 40 partners from government and leading Australian and global industry partners.

 - Gu Z, Saberi M, Sarvi M, Liu Z. A big data approach for clustering and calibration of link fundamental diagrams for large-scale network simulation applications.
-Transportation Research Part C: Emerging Technologies.
+22nd International Symposium on Transportation and Traffic Theory (ISTTT).
 Pergamon-Elsevier Science.
-2017.
+2018, Vol. 94.
 DOI: 10.1016/j.trc.2017.08.012

 View a full list of publications on the University of Melbourne’s ‘Find An Expert’ profile